edgett/PalmHill.BlazorChat/README.md

 - **Chat Settings**: Customize your chat experience with adjustable settings such as temperature, max length, top P, frequency penalty, and presence penalty, all managed by the [`ChatSettings.razor`](PalmHill.BlazorChat/Client/Components/ChatSettings.razor#L1-L37) component.

-- **Error Handling**: The application gracefully handles errors and displays a user-friendly error page [`Error.razor`](PalmHill.BlazorChat/Client/Pages/Error.razor#L1-L15) when an unhandled error occurs.
+- **Error Handling**: The application gracefully handles errors and displays a user-friendly error page [`Error.razor`](PalmHill.BlazorChat/Client/Pages/Error.razor#L1-L15) when an unhanded error occurs.

 - **Responsive Layout**: The application layout is responsive and provides a consistent look and feel across different screen sizes, thanks to the `FluentContainer` and `FluentRow` components from the Fluent UI library.